IvanTrendafilov/YahooFinanceAPITokens/README.md

 # What it does

-Gets tokens for Yahoo Finance API data.
+Gets a cookie and crumb tokens for Yahoo Finance API data.
+Once you have these, you can reuse them in your requests without restriction.

 ## Usage